vitessio/website/content/en/docs/reference/vreplication/vreplication.md

 The VReplication feature itself is a fairly low level one that is expected to be used as a building block for the above use cases.
-However, it's still possible to directly issue commands to do some of the activities.
+However, it is still possible to directly issue commands to perform some of the activities.

 ## Feature description

-VReplication works as a stream or combination of streams.
+VReplication works as a stream or set of streams.
 Each stream establishes a replication from a source keyspace/shard into a target keyspace/shard.

 A given stream can replicate multiple tables.
-For each table, you can specify a `select` statement that represents both the transformation rule and the filtering rule.
-The select expressions specify the transformation, and the where clause specifies the filtering.
+For each table, you can specify a `SELECT` statement that represents both the transformation rule and the filtering rule.
+The `SELECT` expressions specify the transformation, and the `WHERE` clause specifies the filtering.

-The select expressions can be any non-aggregate MySQL expression, or they can also be `count` or `sum` as aggregate expressions.
-Aggregate expressions combined with the corresponding `group by` clauses will allow you to materialize real-time rollups of the source table, which can be used for analytics.
+The `SELECT` expressions can be any non-aggregate MySQL expression, or they can also be `COUNT` or `SUM` as aggregate expressions.
+Aggregate expressions combined with the corresponding `GROUP BY` clauses will allow you to materialize real-time rollups of the source table, which can be used for analytics.
 The target table can have a different name from the source.

-For a sharded system like Vitess, multiple VReplication streams may be needed to achieve the necessary goals.
-This is because there will be multiple source shards as well as destination shards, and the relationship between them may not be one to one.
+For a sharded system like Vitess, multiple VReplication streams may be needed to achieve the objective.
+This is because there can be multiple source shards and multiple destination shards, and the relationship between them may not be one to one.

 VReplication performs the following essential functions:

 * Copy data from the source to the destination table in a consistent fashion.
-For large data, this copy can be long-running.
+For a large table, this copy can be long-running.
 It can be interrupted and resumed.
-If interrupted, VReplication can keep the copied portion up-to-date with respect to the source, and it can resume the copy process at a point that's consistent with the current replication position.
+If interrupted, VReplication can keep the copied portion up-to-date with respect to the source, and it can resume the copy process at a point that is consistent with the current replication position.
 * After copying is finished, it can continuously replicate the data from the source to destination.
-* The copying rule can be expressed as a `select` statement.
+* The copying rule can be expressed as a `SELECT` statement.
 The statement should be simple enough that the materialized table can be kept up-to-date from the data coming from the binlog.
-For example, joins are not supported.
+For example, joins in the `SELECT` statement are not supported.
-* Correctness verification (to be implemented): VReplication can verify that the target table is an exact representation of the select statement from the source by capturing consistent snapshots of the source and target and comparing them against each other.
+* Correctness verification (to be implemented): VReplication can verify that the target table is an exact representation of the `SELECT` statement from the source by capturing consistent snapshots of the source and target and comparing them against each other.
 This step can be done without the need to create special snapshot replicas.
 * Journaling: If there is any kind of traffic cut-over where we start writing to a different table than we used to before, VReplication will save the current binlog positions into a journal table.
 This can be used by other streams to resume replication from the new source.